-To promote the strategic investment of Program funds to address the impact that the Hurricanes had on natural resources and tree canopies in downtown districts and key corridors, the RE-Green Puerto Rico Initiative encourages the use of ten percent (10%) of allocated funding to each Subrecepient to be used in the implementation of green initiatives in project design.
+To promote the strategic investment of Program funds to address the impact that the Hurricanes had on natural resources and tree canopies in downtown districts and key corridors as well as on the natural infrastructure, the RE-Green Puerto Rico Initiative encourages the use of ten percent (10%) of allocated funding to each Subrecepient to be used in the implementation of green initiatives in project design.
 These include reforestation and planting trees to reestablish the flora and fauna lost as a result of the Hurricanes.
-In addition, the RE-Green Puerto

-Rico Initiative will include investing in and using green infrastructure, green installations and standards, and green energy and waste re-purposing and reduction initiatives.
+In addition, the RE-Green Puerto Rico Initiative will include investing in and using green infrastructure, green installations and standards, and green energy and waste re-purposing and reduction initiatives.